Join Anna Maria’s

 . . . . then slide the potatoes back into the pan so that the uncooked face is now on the pan.

-Use the back of a spoon make the surface and the edges smooth and even.
+Use the back of a spoon to make the surface and the edges smooth and even.
 The potatoes are ready when the bottom surface is lightly golden.
 Serve warm.